ogarciarevett/ml-test/README.md

 # ml-test

-Test for ML in React + Express API by [Omar Garcia](https://github.com/ogarciarevett)
+Test for ML in React and Redux + Express API by [Omar Garcia](https://github.com/ogarciarevett)

 ## SOFTWARE REQUIREMENTS